carlosedp/eflame/README.md

 seconds.
 The Riak server is under only a moderate workload, but this method can easily create 1 GByte or more of trace data, beware!

-### Step 0: Compile eflame and copy BEAM files to the target system.
+### Step 0: Compile eflame and copy BEAM files to the target system

 Compile the source with: